mozilla/open-leadership-framework/_articles/whitepaper.md

 Contributors can benefit from the same kind of intrinsic personal and professional development as they assume more responsibility in a project and receive mentorship from other leaders in their project communities.
 They can also draw other kinds of extrinsic value from a project such as social capital within their professional networks, a forkable version of a project they can use in their own lives or within their networks, and any other specific benefits offered by a project or its community.

-Open leaders work to make the value exchanges between themselves, their projects, and their contributors transparent and mutually beneficial.
+Open leaders work to make the value exchanges between themselves, their projects, and their contributors transparent and mutually and equitably beneficial.

 ## How does open leadership benefit the user?